Uniswap/web3-react/Connectors.md

 # Connectors

 Connectors are Javascript classes that define how your dApp will interact with the blockchain and user accounts.
-Connectors are _fully extensible_, meaning that if you don't like any of the default options documented below, you can implement your own! `web3-react` will work just the same.
-For more information, see [Connectors - Building Your Own](./Connectors - Building Your Own.md)
+Connectors are _fully extensible_, meaning that if you don't like any of the options documented below, you can implement your own! `web3-react` will work just the same.
+For more information, see [Custom-Connectors.md](./Custom-Connectors.md)

 ## Common Constructor Arguments